secureCodeBox/documentation/docs/api/crds/scan.md

 - [Documentation](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
 - [API Reference](https://v1-18.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#container-v1-core)

+### Affinity and Tolerations (optional)
+[`affinity`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/) and [`tolerations`](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) can be used to control which nodes the parser is executed on.

 ### Cascades (Optional)

 `cascades` let you start new scans based on the results of the current scan.